Solar Investment Tax Credit: everything you need to know (2022 update)

 The latest extension gives homeowners and business more time to take advantage of large savings on a solar photovoltaic system

-This tax credit, often called the Solar Investment Tax Credit, gives homeowners and businesses a break on their federal taxes worth 26% of the gross price of a solar photovoltaic system.
-Set at 26% in 2020, it was previously going to drop to 22% in 2021, then to 10% for businesses and zero for homeowners at the end of 2021.
+This tax credit, often called the Solar Investment Tax Credit, gives homeowners and businesses a break on their federal taxes worth 30% of the gross price of a solar photovoltaic system.
+Before the IRA passed, the tax credit was 26% and set to drop to 22% in 2023.
+Now, it’s been extended for another 10 years and won’t be phased out until 2035.